Chart Design Automatization

 There are also other tools out there that maybe you want to mention, but many of them have their own drawbacks when it comes to resizing or customization, which eventually forces you to work with vectors or go through the modal window scenario of creating a chart time after time. 💭

 Customization always important when it comes to visuals.
-There is always an open room to play with fonts or colors as well as the need to adjust the assets to look perfect within different interface states, and what may look great on a web dashboard may probably look terrible on mobile.
+There is still an open room to play with fonts or colors as well as the need to adjust the assets to look perfect within different interface states, and what may look great on a web dashboard may probably look terrible on mobile.

 The Control panel contains different colors and border properties stored as shared layer styles that can for values, grids line, and axis.